iag-geo/geomesa-tools/aws_emr_installer/readme.md

 1. Select your EC2 key pair & click **Create cluster**
 1. *Wait several minutes for the cluster to start*
 1. Get the public IP address of the master server (click **Hardware** and then the master server's ID)
-1. In the EC2 Console - edit the security group of the master server to [allow SSH access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) from your machine
+1. In the EC2 Console - edit the security group of the master server to [allow SSH access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) from your local machine
 1. Refresh the EMR Console to confirm the master and core servers are running

 ### Important